Superdeterminism Without Conspiracy: A Superdeterministic Model

 Bell's inequality is based on measurements of pairs of entangled particles prepared in the quantum mechanical singlet state \be |\psi>=\frac{1}{\sqrt 2} [ |\bold x +\rangle |\bold y -\rangle-|\bold x -\rangle|\bold y +\rangle] \ee with correlations \be C(\bold x, \bold y)= \langle \psi | (\boldsymbol \sigma \cdot \bold x)\;(\boldsymbol \sigma \cdot \bold y) | \psi \rangle = - \bold x \cdot \bold y \ee where $\boldsymbol \sigma$ denote Pauli matrices.

 In RaQM, an $n$-qubit system is represented by a set of $n$ bit strings.
-Hence in RaQM (\ref{singlet}) is represented by two correlated bit strings (with equal numbers of $+1$s and $-1$s).
-The bits represent measurement outputs from members of an ensemble.
-These members are governed by deterministic laws.
-Corresponding to any one ensemble member (which can be labelled by $\lambda$) we require the exact measurement settings corresponding to $\bold x$, $\bold y$ to satisfy \be \bold X \cdot \bold Y \in \mathbb Q \ee If $XY$ denotes the great circle between $X$ and $Y$, then (\ref{ang1}) requires that the cosine $\cos \theta_{XY}$ of the angular length of ${XY}$ is rational.
-Now keeping $X$ fixed and perturbing $Y \mapsto Y'$, then, if $X$ and $Y'$ are also permissible exact settings, $\bold X \cdot \bold Y'$ must also be rational, and the angle $\phi$ subtended at $X$ between the two great circles ${XY}$ and ${XY'}$ must satisfy \be \frac{\phi}{2\pi} \in \mathbb Q \ee Similar rational constraints apply, fixing $Y$ and perturbing $X \mapsto X'$.
+Hence in RaQM (\ref{singlet}) is represented by two correlated bit strings (each with equal numbers of $+1$s and $-1$s).
+The bits represent measurement outputs from members of an ensemble, defined by deterministic laws.
+Corresponding to any one ensemble member (which can be labelled by $\lambda$) the exact measurement settings corresponding to $\bold x$, $\bold y$ must satisfy \be \bold X \cdot \bold Y \in \mathbb Q \ee i.e., $\cos \theta_{XY}$ is rational.
+Keeping $X$ fixed and perturbing $Y \mapsto Y'$, then $X$ and $Y'$ are also permissible exact settings if $\bold X \cdot \bold Y'$ is rational, and the angle $\phi$ subtended at $X$ between the two great circles ${XY}$ and ${XY'}$ satisfies \be \frac{\phi}{2\pi} \in \mathbb Q \ee Similar rational constraints apply, fixing $Y$ and perturbing $X \mapsto X'$.

-Consider a run of a Bell experiment for a pair of particles prepared in the singlet state with hidden-variable $\lambda$, where Alice and Bob's exact measurement are $\bold X$ and $\bold Y$, and suppose Bob's measurement outcome was $+1$.
-In this case, had Alice measured using Bob's exact setting $Y$, she would have got the opposite to what Bob got, i.e she would have got $-1$.
+In any small neighbourhood of some point which does not satisfy the rationality conditions (\ref{ang1}) and (\ref{ang2}), there will, for large enough $p$, exist points which do satisfy the rational conditions.
+Hence it will be impossible to violate the rationality conditions in any coarse-graining no matter how fine, for large enough $p$.